 Day 6: Ella/Udawalawe National Park (1B, 1D)

 Depart Amba Estate in the morning after enjoying a delicious home cooked breakfast.
 Begin the journey to Udawalawe National Park and visit the Elephant Transit home before enjoying an afternoon wildife safari through Udawalawe National Park.
 Afterwards, head to a tented camp by the lake on the boundary of National Park and relax with a BBQ dinner around the campfire.

 Udawalawe Reserve Safari

 Day 7: Udawalawe National Park/Unawatuna (1B)

 After breakfast transfer from Udawalawe to Galle for a tour of the fort and city.
-Later, head to Unawatuna for some beach time and a final night with the group.
+Later, head to Unawatuna, on the south coast, for a final night with the group.

 Galle Fort and City Tour

 Local bus (0.50-0.75 hours)

 Day 8: Unawatuna/Mirissa (1B, 1D)

 Spend a relaxing morning in Unawatuna, before transferring across to Mirissa, where you will meet your captain and crew.